top of page

 That mindset is quietly costing owners and contractors millions.

 The problem isn’t a lack of tools.
 Most organizations already run best-in-class systems — scheduling, cost, risk, reporting platforms, and a growing list of AI pilots layered on top.
-The real issue is what happens between those systems.
-Data is fragmented, duplicated, transformed, and reinterpreted so many times that confidence erodes long before decisions are made.

 When data is merely “good enough,” decision-making slows.
 Teams spend more time validating reports than acting on them.
 Analysts become full-time translators.
 Executives stop trusting dashboards and revert to instinct and anecdote — the most expensive analytics tool ever invented.